-Captain's log, Stardate 51133.8: Back home in Federation territory, we have been ordered back to starbase, for now.
-The information retrieved by the Baldwin's sensors has been forwarded to Starfleet for their analysis.
+Captain’s Log, Stardate 51133.8: Back home in Federation territory, we have been ordered back to Starbase 375.
+The information retrieved by Baldwin’s sensors has been forwarded to Starfleet for their analysis.

 We have rendezvoused with Edmund Fitzgerald and Ottawa.
 The current period of calm has afforded my crew the chance to interact with friends and family.

 As soon as Jaimie stepped off the transporter, her older sister couldn’t help but giver her a hug.
 “Aw, thanks,” Jaimie replied.

 “You’re welcome.”
 Kelly replied.
 “What’s going on,”

 “Still working on that music.
 I do think he’s almost done with the ‘rock era’,” Jaimie replied.